 Note that the Group Policy: Core Protocol by itself is not capable of communicating policy settings directly.
-The Group Policy: Core Protocol only does so by being extended by one or more protocol Group Policy Extensions (for example, as specified in [MS-GPREG], [MS-GPSCR], and [MS-GPISEC]) that are capable of communicating policy settings of a given class.
-These Group Policy Extensions depend on the Group Policy: Core Protocol to execute first on the Client to identify GPOs that the Group Policy Extension should query or update.
-The Group Policy: Core Protocol has no dependency on any such Group Policy Extensions.
-Any number of such Group Policy Extensions can be added without requiring any changes to the Group Policy: Core Protocol.
+The Group Policy: Core Protocol only does so by being extended by one or more Group Policy extensions (for example, as specified in [MS-GPREG], [MS-GPSCR], and [MS-GPIPSEC]) that are capable of communicating policy settings of a given class.
+These Group Policy extensions depend on the Group Policy: Core Protocol to execute first on the Client to identify GPOs that the Group Policy extension should query or update.
+The Group Policy: Core Protocol has no dependency on any Group Policy extensions.
+Any number of Group Policy extensions can be added without requiring changes to the Group Policy: Core Protocol.

-The Group Policy depends on the following protocols to allow it to exchange information between a Client and a GP server:
+Group Policy depends on the following protocols to exchange information between a Client and a Group Policy server:

-- Simple and Protected Generic Security Service Application Program Interface Negotiation Mechanism (SPNEGO) Protocol Extensions, as specified in [MS-SPNG], for authentication. - Kerberos Protocol Extensions, as specified in [MS-KILE], for authentication. - NT LAN Manager (NTLM) Authentication Protocol, as specified in [MS-NLMP], for authentication. - DFS: Referral Protocol, as specified in [MS-DFSC], to provide location-independent access to the GP server for Clients during policy application and policy administration. - LDAP v3, as specified in [RFC2251], for transmitting Group Policy settings and instructions between the Client and the GP server. - DRS Remote Protocol, as specified in [MS-DRSR] is used for the DN Discovery. - Netlogon Remote Protocol, as specified in [MS-NRPC], is used for DC Discovery.
+- Simple and Protected Generic Security Service Application Program Interface Negotiation Mechanism (SPNEGO) Protocol Extensions, specified in [MS-SPNG], for authentication. - Kerberos Protocol Extensions, specified in [MS-KILE], for authentication. - NT LAN Manager (NTLM) Authentication Protocol, specified in [MS-NLMP], for authentication. - DFS: Referral Protocol, specified in [MS-DFSC], to provide location-independent access to the Group Policy server for Clients during policy application and policy administration. - LDAP v3, as specified in [RFC2251], for transmitting Group Policy settings and instructions between the Client and the Group Policy server. - DRS Remote Protocol, as specified in [MS-DRSR] is used for the DN Discovery. - Netlogon Remote Protocol, as specified in [MS-NRPC], is used for DC Discovery.